s-ellingwood/python-api-challenge/README.md

 ### Files:
 The WeatherPy folder contains all the files for this challenge project.
-- The wp_output_data folder contains images created in WeatherPy.ipynb of figures created to visualize weather data and trends (Fig1.png, Fig2.png, Fig3.png, Fig4.png).
-It also contains the cities.csv file, also created in WeatherPy.ipynb, which contains all of the information pulled from openweatherapi for the each city found for this dataset.
+- The wp_output_data folder contains:
+    - Fig1.png, Fig2.png, Fig3.png, Fig4.png - images of the scatterplots created in WeatherPy.ipynb to visualize weather data and trends.
+    - cities.csv file - also created in WeatherPy.ipynb, it contains all of the information pulled from openweatherapi for the each city found for this dataset.
 - WeatherPy.ipynb - contains all the code used to analyze data, answer project questions, and make visualizations for part 1 of this challenge.
 - VacationPy.ipynb - contains all the code used to analyze data, answer project questions, and make visualizations for part 2 of this challenge.